 Relative Moves move an offset number of steps (n) from the Current Position (A).
 A trapezoidal profile is shown to the right, but Relative Moves can also generate triangular profiles.
-The current position can be any value and the Home Position does not have to be set before a Relative Move can be run.
+The current position can be any value and you do not have to set the Home Position before a Relative Move can be run.